 ☞ Related: Food Photos from Tokyo Japan

 The only downside is that AWAY has clearly gotten more popular, so I see them in airports all of the time now.
 But it is still perfect for me.
-The exterior is rigid but flexible, so it slides easily into overhead compartments or crams into the back of an Element just fine.
+The exterior is rigid but flexible, so it slides easily into overhead compartments or crams into the back of a Honda Element just fine.
 The bottom of mine got scraped in Tokyo (I managed to find all of the hills between the train station and my hotel), so it’s not perfect – but that doesn’t bother me.

 The interior has two distinct sides.
 One side is meant to be compressed – so that’s where you put all of your clothes.
 The opposite side contains your non-compressible things like toiletries, shoes, chargers, and so on.
 I can easily pack for a week in this carryon!
 I roll my clothes instead of folding – it makes outfits easier to remember, and everything is easily compact.